davhunt/app-benson14-retinotopy/README.md

 This app performs a retinotopic mapping in visual areas V1, V2, and V3, as well as higher-order visual areas, from an anatomical (T1-weighted MRI) image, using the neuropythy python library by Noah Benson (github.com/noahbenson/neuropythy).

-An anatomically-defined template is fit to the subject's T1 anatomy, while correcting for distortions caused by cortical folding, to provide retinotopic maps in V1, V2, and V3, as well as mapping further visual areas included in key.txt.
+An group-derived, anatomically-defined template is fit to the subject's T1 anatomy, while correcting for distortions caused by cortical folding, to provide retinotopic maps in V1, V2, and V3, as well as mapping further visual areas included in key.txt.
 The measures are outputted in the brain volume (.nii.gz) as well as on the cortical surface (freesurfer .curv format as well as .gii.gz format).

 pRF measures include:
   polar angle: the location of the receptive field in polar coordinates (from the upper vertical meridian at 0° to the lower vertical meridian at 90°)